Firenze, ti amo

 Florence lies in a valley surrounded by hills and the River Arno (plus a few smaller rivers) run through the city.

-It’s always challenging to determine precisely how long one should stay in a destination to have a satisfying experience.
+It’s always challenging to determine exactly how long to stay in Florence to get the most out of your visit.

-However, we can say with certainty that a single day in Florence is not enough, unlike smaller cities in Tuscany such as Pisa, Lucca and Siena, where a shorter visit suffices.
+That said, we can say with certainty that one day in Florence is not enough, unlike smaller cities in Tuscany such as Pisa, Lucca and Siena, where a shorter visit suffices.

 With a weekend in Florence, you can explore the city’s most famous sights, but we would argue that most visitors will find plenty to see and do for 3, 4, or even 5 days.